 Because networks vary widely in business practices and with business partners, activity fraud monitoring is disabled by default.
 This article explains enabling and adjusting your activity fraud monitoring settings.
-Also see our article on affiliate profile fraud monitoring.
+Also see our article on partner profile fraud monitoring.

 Enabling Activity Fraud Monitoring